 Fixed-Income Instruments Risk.
 The Fund invests in loans and other types of fixed-income instruments and securities.
-Such investments will be secured, partially secured or unsecured, can be unrated and, whether or not rated, can have speculative characteristics.
+Such investments are secured, partially secured or unsecured, can be unrated and, whether or not rated, can have speculative characteristics.
 The market price of the Fund's investments changes in response to changes in interest rates and other factors.
 Generally, when interest rates rise, the values of fixed-income instruments fall and vice versa.
 In typical interest rate environments, the prices of longer-term fixed-income instruments generally fluctuate more than the prices of shorter-term fixed-income instruments as interest rates change.
-These risks are more pronounced in the current market environment of historically low interest rates.
+These risks are more pronounced in a rapidly changing interest rate environment.
 Most high yield investments pay a fixed rate of interest and are therefore vulnerable to inflation risk.